asyncapi/community/BOUNTY_PROGRAM.md

 |Advanced        |2023-04-26                 |2023-05-01              |**2023-06-23**        |2023-05-19         |2023-06-09         |**2023-06-23**|

-## Extension of Bounty Issue's Timeline
+## Extension Of Bounty Issue's Timeline

 In case of the online absence of the AsyncAPI Maintainer in [Slack](https://asyncapi.slack.com) for a period of more than three working days in a row, all remaining target dates of the Bounty Issue Timeline are increased by one calendar week per each three working days in a row of the online absence of the AsyncAPI Maintainer plus one calendar week.
 'Plus one calendar week' period is required because after the AsyncAPI Maintainer has regained a confident online presence in [Slack](https://asyncapi.slack.com), the Bounty Program Participant would have to spend time getting back to the insides of the issue, and nearly unfamiliar at that time their own code.